 Start time: The gate opens at 12 on the Saturday, and the first act usually begins 2.30 to 3pm.

-Dogs: Because of the small festival area and presence of children (and wildlife in the woods), we don't permit dogs (other than guide dogs).
+Dogs: Sorry but because of the small festival area and presence of children (and wildlife in the woods), we don't permit dogs (other than guide dogs).
 Please don't ask to bring yours in.

 Need to know more?
 Read our FAQs below...

 Can I get a refund if I can't come any more?

 Sorry, no. The only exception is if you or people in your household have tested positively for Covid up to 14 days before the festival.
 We must then see proof of a positive PCR test.

 Can I transfer my ticket to someone else?
 Yes, but you must let us know by email before 4th September.
 After that, it's not possible.